m00dawg/filmlog/README.md

  - EV option?
  - Change filters to use stops instead of filter factor
  - Checkbox for whether or not a tripod was used
+ - Sheets should be a table extension of Exposures since it's getting to be a little messy to track both roll and sheet films in the same table